ni/VireoSDK/README.md

 $ ./test.js -n -t rpi
 ```

+# Updating Vireo Documentation
+We are using the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool to generate our documentation.
+The tool allows to annotate our source code and generate documents from there.
+We are currently using version 1.8.13.

+Installers can be found [here](http://www.stack.nl/~dimitri/doxygen/download.html).
+Use the 64 Windows version, when downloading the version for windows, most recent version is [here](http://ftp.stack.nl/pub/users/dimitri/doxygen-1.8.13-setup.exe).

+Once Doxygen is installed just run the following command in the source directory

+*`doxygen`*

+It will find and use the Doxyfile file already present in the directory and will generate the documentation files in the following directory

+*`\Documents\gh-pages`*

+The main html file in the previous directory is called: index.html

 # Legal
 Features beyond that core set, that can be accessed directly from VIA source written by hand, should be considered experimental, and subject to change at any time.
 A complete list of disclaimers and terms is described in LICENSE.txt